generalpiston/typeorm-encrypted/README.md

 1. Column definition is wrong.
 Probably an issue with the key or IV.
 2. There is existing data in your DBMS.
 In this case, please migrate the data.
+3. Your query cache needs to be cleared.
+The typeorm query cache can be cleared globally using the [typeorm-cli](https://typeorm.io/#/using-cli): `typeorm cache:clear`.
+For other, more specific, solutions, see the [typeorm documentation](https://typeorm.io/#/caching).

 ### How can an encrypted column be added to a table with data?